davidji99/terraform-provider-herokux/website/docs/index.html.markdown

 # HerokuX Provider

-The HerokuX provider interacts with undocumented Heroku APIs to provide additional resources not available in the official [Heroku Terraform provider](https://github.com/heroku/terraform-provider-heroku).
+The HerokuX provider interacts with APIs outside of the Heroku Platform APIs to provide additional resources not available in the official [Heroku Terraform provider](https://github.com/heroku/terraform-provider-heroku).
+Most of this provider's resource, if not all, are derived from Heroku CLI and plugin commands and usually require Heroku provider resources as a prerequisite.

 **This provider has no relationship with Heroku.**

-This provider is designed to supplement the [Heroku Terraform provider](https://github.com/heroku/terraform-provider-heroku).
-A majority of this provider's resources often require Heroku provider resources to be created first.

 -> **IMPORTANT!**
-This provider should be treated as experimental and to be used with caution when terraforming resources in environments that receive customer traffic.
+This provider should be treated as experimental and to be used with caution when Terraforming resources in environments that receive customer traffic.
 Additionally, the resources may change in behavior at any given time to match any API changes.

 ## Contributing